themrpink/FabbricaSemantica/README.md

 Front-end written in Java and converted in Javascript with JSweet.
 For the java source code of the frontend see: FabbricaSemanticaJSweet

-The back-end implements also an API to retrieve data from WordNet and BabelNet. https://wordnet.princeton.edu/ https://babelnet.org/
+The back-end implements also an API to retrieve data from WordNet and BabelNet.

+Also see:
+https://wordnet.princeton.edu/
+https://babelnet.org/